dcodeIO/MetaScript/README.md

 * **include(filename:string, absolute:boolean=)**
   Includes another source file. `absolute` defaults to `false` (relative)

 Some early examples are available in the [tests folder](https://github.com/dcodeIO/MetaScript/tree/master/tests).
-Everything else is up to your imagination.
+While these are JavaScript examples, MetaScript should fit nicely with any other programming language that uses `//` and `/**/` style comments.
+Everything else is, of course, up to your imagination.

 **License:** Apache License, Version 2.0